13 Top-Rated Attractions & Places to Visit in Bologna

 Leaning Towers

 Pisa's may be more famous, but Bologna has a pair of towers that appear to tilt even more alarmingly because of their narrow shape.
+And, in fact, the Garisenda Tower does tilt at a slightly more extreme angle than Pisa.
 They are the best-known of the 20 towers that remain of the more than 100 that formed Bologna's 12th-century skyline.

 Although they were necessary as both watchtowers and places of refuge in case of attack, their height also became status symbols for the noble families that built them.
-The 48-meter Torre Garisenda leans by more than 13 meters; you can climb the 498 steps inside Torre degli Asinelli for bird's-eye views of Bologna.
+The 48-meter Torre Garisenda leans by more than 13 meters.
+Up until October of 2023 you were able to climb the 498 steps inside the 97-meter Torre degli Asinelli for bird's-eye views of Bologna.
+However, due to safety concerns, public access has been discontinued as the city undertakes a 20-year plan to stabilize the towers.
+Fortunately, standing at the base of the towers looking up is an impressive sight.

 Address: Piazza di Porta Ravegnana, Bologna